syncfusion-content/xamarin-docs/Xamarin/ListView/Working-with-SfListView.md

 ## Refresh view

-You can refreshes the view by using the [RefreshView](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RefreshView.html) method in SfListView.
+You can refresh the view by using the [RefreshView](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RefreshView.html) method.
+It will be used to refresh the items in the listview at runtime while updating the view.

 {% tabs %}
 {% highlight c# %}